CoFH/ThermalExpansion-1.12-Legacy/README.md

 That is indeed the case.
 All rights reserved, as far as the code is concerned.

-Art and sound assets are released under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0), a summary of which can be found at: https://creativecommons.org/licenses/by-sa/4.0/
+Art and sound assets are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0), a summary of which can be found at: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ©2012-2017 Cult of the Full Hub / Team CoFH / CoFH